blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 - Dongles use their own vendor software tools (UMT Tool, Hydra Tool, etc.)
 - They can be used to:
-	- Calculate Unlock Codes by IMEI
+	- Calculate Unlock Codes by IMEI (Online / Offline)
 	- Get Device Info
 	- Flash Firmware
 	- Read Codes (Network Unlock, User Unlock, Patterns/PIN)